anishgadani/NFJFin/README.md

 # Implimentation and Edit
 Copy the CSS code from the CSS.txt file to Dashboard -> Branding -> Custom CSS Code. <br> You are free to edit the project.

+# For Docker Installation
+Search "Docker Installation Guide" on Gemini AI or Copilot for latest procedure.